 5. Wedmore

-Nestled in the Somerset Levels, Wedmore can be found not far from Wells and is as picturesque as quaint villages come.
-There are a number of annual festivals that take place in Wedmore including the village’s Real Ale Festival in September.
+Nestled in the Somerset Levels, Wedmore is as picturesque and perfect as the prettiest villages come near Bristol.
+Several annual festivals take place in Wedmore including the village’s Real Ale Festival in September.
 Lovers of cider should make a stop off at Wilkins Cider Farm, a short drive from the village.
-The village is also well-known for its fashion shops and nearby 18th century flour mill, Ashton Windmill, an 18th century flour mill, where you can expect spectacular views over the Somerset Levels, Cheddar Gorge and Mendips.
+The village is also well-known for its fashion shops and nearby 18th-century flour mill, Ashton Windmill, an 18th-century flour mill, where you can expect spectacular views over the Somerset Levels, Cheddar Gorge and Mendips.

 6. Little Badminton

 Best known for the grand Badminton Estate and the annual Badminton Horse Trials, this Cotswold village boasts an impressive collection of chocolate-box cottages.
 From almshouses to thatched cottages, farmhouses and country cottages painted yellow, dwellings in the village date back to the 18th and 19th centuries and form a picture-perfect scene.
-Check out the hamlet of Little Badminton which features even more splendid Cotswold cottages.
-Built around the village green, Little Badminton also houses the remnants of a sunken medieval village.
+Check out the hamlet of Little Badminton which, built around the village green, also houses the remnants of a sunken medieval village.

 7. Pensford

-Just seven miles away from Bristol, Pensford is famously known for its disused viaduct, something you canβt miss as you explore the village.
+Just seven miles from Bristol, Pensford is famous for its disused viaduct.
+You can’t miss it as you explore the village.
 If you walk down to the church, you will see the viaduct in the background.
-It was deemed unsafe and closed in 1968, after the great flood of Pensford.
-The last train to cross the viaduct was in 1964 and now itβs a beautiful grade ll listed building.
-Between Pensford and Chew Magna, the largest village in the Chew Valley, you’ll also find the cutest round house located in Stanton Drew village.
+It was unsafe, however, and closed in 1968 after the great flood of Pensford.
+The last train to cross the viaduct was in 1964 and now it’s a beautiful grade ll listed building.
+Nearby, you’ll find the cutest round house in Stanton Drew and its very own Stonehenge.

-π How to get there: 26 minutes by car.
+📍 How to get there: 25 minutes by car.

-Castle Combe is arguably the prettiest village in England and one of the best places to visit in the Cotswolds.
-Just over 20 miles from Bristol, Castle Combe includes a few charming streets and lanes.
-This Cotswold village is painted in honey-coloured hues and offers chocolate-box perfection.
-Along the high street, Castle Combe features rows and rows of quaint cottages, a remarkable 14th century market cross, a medieval water pump, the 13th century church of St Andrews and a peaceful stream that completes the picture-perfect scene.
+Castle Combe is arguably one of the prettiest villages in England and one of the best places to visit in the Cotswolds, just 20 miles from Bristol.
+This honey-coloured village offers chocolate-box perfection.
+You’ll find rows and rows of quaint cottages.
+Plus, a 14th-century market cross, a medieval water pump, the 13th-century church of St Andrews and a peaceful stream.
 Check out our guide to the prettiest UK villages which includes Castle Combe and more.